Hadi Teherani: Works and philosophy

-In order to achieve other sources of income and success, Hadi Teherani works not only as an architect but also in the area of product and interior design.
-Not only the architectural space is his goal, but the dense atmospheric, until all equipment details harmoniously designed, sensually perceivable space.
+Hadi Teherani works not only as an architect but also in the area of product and interior design.
+Not only the architectural space is his goal, but the dense atmospheric, until all equipment details are designed in the space.
 In cooperation with various manufacturers Teherani furnishings, textile coverings or wall surfaces realized for its buildings due to his architectural language.

 The catalog of the designer Hadi Teherani ranges from office chair range ("Silver" / Interstuhl 262S office swivel chair 2004), more seating, sideboards, a mobile office module, lights, door and window fittings, various rug collections, wallpaper and sanitary objects down to the kitchen (+ ARTESIO / Poggenpohl 2010) and a bicycle (e-bike Teherani Hadi, 2011).
 One of the key factors in the success of Teherani, is the abundant use of glass in buildings and his designs.
 In the majority of his works we can see glasses as the main factor from the floor to ceiling, because he believes that three factors are very important in the structure: light, air and the view of the room.
 He tries by using the glass bring the building up to the highest standards.

 About the philosophy of his works he believes: “I was consistently confronted with the holistic challenge to exceed the boundaries of design.
 Architecture provides the basic foundation for a spatial idea.
 Only the complex implementation of a design idea from the smallest details, to the establishment of emotionally attuned space or the identities of entire companies, can solve the great task of realising a comprehensive design concept…”.

 Many products and projects of Hadi Teherani Design AG have been nominated and received numerous awards such as FIABCI Award, MIPIM Awards 2003, 2007 to 2009, 2014 LEAF Award, CityScape Award and ARX Award.

 Beside interest of designing large structures and buildings Teherani also designs everyday life items, from furniture to small items.